aawajjoshi/Tableau-Group-7-/README.md

 ![db20](https://user-images.githubusercontent.com/31771293/48379849-2206f200-e69b-11e8-885e-b23b93a19ff5.jpg)

 **4. Stories**

-Click on the New Story icon besides the New Dashborad icon to create a story.
-Drag and drop each sheet to the top half of the window (besides 'Add a Caption') to create a story from our sheets.
-It is important that we drag each of the sheets to the top window because if we drag and drop it on the bottom window, it will replace the sheet you dragged prior to the new one.
-You can add a bief caption to each sheet you drag to the window by clicking on 'Add a Caption'.
-The caption is simply a story about the sheet.
+Click on the **New Story** icon besides the **New Dashboard** icon on the bottom navigation bar to create a story.
+Drag and drop each sheet to the top half of the window (besides **Add a Caption**) to create a story from the sheets.
+It is important that the sheets be dragged to the top window of the story canvas as dragging it to the bottom window will delete the sheet that was previously dragged and dropped and replaced it with the new one.
+Add a brief caption to each sheet dragge to the window by clicking on **Add a Caption** box.

-If you followed all the aforementioned steps, your story should look something like this.
+Following the aforementioned steps will produce stories that resemble the ones shown in the picture below.

 ![st1](https://user-images.githubusercontent.com/31771293/48391929-93ac6380-e6ce-11e8-9d4a-912ee754c05d.png)

 ![st2](https://user-images.githubusercontent.com/31771293/48391930-93ac6380-e6ce-11e8-972c-cb7467d13000.png)

 ![st3](https://user-images.githubusercontent.com/31771293/48391931-9444fa00-e6ce-11e8-86b5-47fd6ecb6fb3.png)

 ![st4](https://user-images.githubusercontent.com/31771293/48391932-9444fa00-e6ce-11e8-9d3e-c99786100aa1.png)

 ![st5](https://user-images.githubusercontent.com/31771293/48391933-9444fa00-e6ce-11e8-93d4-9a642767da9d.png)